RoboHaptic/dataset-tranfer-v1/README.md

 - Visualization is only for Linux temporarily, I will improve it ASAP to make it possible on Window as well.

-- Visualization by class
+- Visualization by class:

 <img src="https://github.com/RoboHaptic/dataset-tranfer-v1/blob/main/visualization/iv_2a_class.png" width="800"/>

-- Visualization by subject
+- Visualization by subject:

 <img src="https://github.com/RoboHaptic/dataset-tranfer-v1/blob/main/visualization/iv_2a_sub.png" width="800"/>